As companies continue to adjust to the demands of the GDPR, a new data law looms – the ePrivacy Regulation.

 Even with the two-year grace period we saw with the GDPR, companies are still scrambling to comply.
 Don’t wait to start taking the right steps toward ePrivacy compliance!

-4. ePrivacy Regulation vs GDPR
+4. EU ePrivacy Regulation vs GDPR

 The ePrivacy Regulation is lex specialis to the GDPR.